chaitragopalappa/MIE590-690D/0_Syllabus.md

 * Week 14	Large Language Models 	Applications in engineering

 ### <a id="Assignments"></a> Assignments
-Assignments for the 600-level class will have an additional question that requires a deeper understanding of the techniques studied, beyond their computational implementation.
+Assignments for the 600-level class will have an additional question that requires a deeper understanding of the mathematical concepts of the algorithms.

 **Grading**
 –	Midterm 1- 20 points